GulrezQayyum/netguard/README.md

 ### How You Can Help (Collaboration)

-We are actively looking for developers to collaborate on fixing the remaining bugs.
+I am actively looking for developers to collaborate on fixing the remaining bugs.
 If you have experience with:

 - FastAPI and async Python
 - scikit‑learn model serving